-- Select some fonts that are legible, elegant and consistent with your image.
-Fonts also communicate feelings and personality.
+- Select fonts that are legible, elegant and consistent with your image.
+Fonts also communicate sensations and personality.
 Choose the fonts that best suit your tone of voice and your message.

-- Use images that are professional, relevant, and consistent with your personal brand.
-Images are the most powerful and persuasive visual element.
+- Use images that are professional, relevant and consistent with your personal brand.
+Images are the most striking and persuasive visual element.
 Choose images that show your face, your work, your lifestyle, etc.

 - Create a slogan that is short, clear and powerful.
 The slogan is a phrase that summarizes your value proposition and captures the attention of your audience.
 The slogan must be original, creative and memorable.

 - Define a tone of voice that is authentic, close and consistent.
-Your tone of voice is the way you communicate with your audience, both orally and in writing.
-Your tone of voice should reflect your personality, your values, and your emotions.
+Tone of voice is the way you communicate with your audience, both orally and in writing.
+The tone of voice should reflect your personality, your values and your emotions.

-- Develop a writing style that is fluid, engaging, and persuasive.
-The writing style is the way in which you structure and write your content, both on your website and on your social networks.
-The writing style must be clear, concise and convincing.
+- Develop a writing style that is fluid, engaging and persuasive.
+Writing style is the way you structure and write your content, both on your website and on your social networks.
+The writing style should be clear, concise and compelling.

 By creating your visual and verbal identity, you will be able to project a professional, attractive and differentiating image with your personal brand.